 Stanford Health Care-Stanford Hospital tops the list for best hospitals in San Jose, ranking #1 in San Jose, #3 in California, and making U.S. News Best Hospitals Honor Roll at #10.
 Stanford Health Care-Stanford Hospital ranks nationally in 11 adult specialties, including:

 Lucile Packard Children’s Hospital Stanford offers San Jose residents some of the best pediatric care in the country.
 Lucile Packard Children’s Hospital Stanford makes the U.S. News Best Children’s Hospitals Honor Roll at #10 and is nationally ranked in 10 children’s specialties, including:

-What can I expect from my first otolaryngologist appointment?
+What can I expect from a chiropractor appointment?

-It’s important that you prepare for your appointment with an ENT doctor.
-To help you get started, we’ve created a list of good questions to ask your doctor:
+It’s important that you prepare for your appointment with your chiropractor.
+To help you get started, we’ve created a list of good questions to ask: